trustcrypto/OnlyKey-App/README.md

 *The app is required on all systems where OATH-TOTP (Google Authenticator) is used*

-For information on using the app see the [OnlyKey User's Guide](https://docs.crp.to/usersguide.html)
+For information on using the app see the [OnlyKey User's Guide](https://docs.crp.to/usersguide.html) or [OnlyKey DUO User's Guide](https://docs.crp.to/usersguide.html)

 ## Installation